-5 quality of life hacks for tinnitus sufferers
+5 quality of life hacks for tinnitus sufferers5 quality of life hacks for tinnitus sufferers

 When you live with tinnitus, the ringing can start to affect every single aspect of your quality of life.

 At first, it’s usually just a nuisance—something you aren’t worried about and can easily ignore.
 But when the sound doesn’t go away, many sufferers quickly find themselves caught in a vicious cycle.

 Panic and anxiety rise, which in turn can make tinnitus louder.
 Suddenly, it’s harder to fall asleep, and the lack of sleep makes it louder still, and harder to focus while you’re awake.

 Worst of all, many patients are let down by their doctors.
 So many people are told that they just have to live with it, that there’s nothing they can do.
 Though this isn’t actually true—there is a lot you can do about your tinnitus—but most people have no reason to question their doctor, so it only creates more panic and further accelerates the vicious cycle of suffering.